 Church of the Advent of Christ the King is an historic Anglo-Catholic parish of the Episcopal Diocese of California, which is part of the Anglican Communion of the one holy catholic and apostolic Church.

-PDF files of the Bulletin and Latin Mass Book can be downloaded here (found by scrolling down if accessing via mobile device).
+PDF files of the Latin Mass Book can be downloaded here (found by scrolling down if accessing via mobile device).

 The Latin Mass